Please read this page about taking my exams!

 ed- though when the program exits, this is essentially done for you, so for short-running programs it may be fine to not call it

-- you must never call
+- you must not call

 free